Residence halls—You have 13 halls to choose from, ranging from suites to traditional halls.

 Words related to renting housing

-Bill—Notification that money is due for rent or a service received that usually includes a payment deadline, which may be issued in person or via email or conventional mail.
+Bill—Notification that money is due for rent or a service received that usually includes a payment deadline, which will be issued via your student account.

-Due date—The date by which rent or payment must be made.
+Due date—The date by which a payment must be made.
 For example, if the due date is Jan.
 1, payment must be made on or before Jan.
 1.

 Non-refundable—Payments/deposits will not be returned to you.